Join us for an adventure in flavor!

 What kind of beans to use

-Any white beans like cannellini, navy or great northern would make a great fasolada.
-We sometimes make this pot with dry beans, which a Greek would approve of.
-They just need to be soaked in water overnight, or at least 8-10 hours, before cooking.
-Today we are using canned beans, cannelloni in particular, just to introduce you to how quick and easy this soup can be, without compromising on flavors.
+Any white beans like cannellini, navy, or great northern beans work great for my Fasolada.
+Sometimes, I prefer using dry beans, just like the Greeks do.
+They need to soak in water overnight, or at least 8-10 hours, before cooking.
+But today, I’m using canned cannellini beans to show you how quick and easy this soup can be, without sacrificing any flavor.
+It’s a convenient shortcut that still delivers all the deliciousness of the classic dish.

 • White beans